End-to-End 4D Heart Mesh Recovery Across Full-Stack and Sparse Cardiac MRI: Related Work

 \subsection{Dynamic Cardiac Motion Modeling}

 Arguably, when reconstructing deforming hearts from sequences of CMR scans, one could simply run a static reconstruction algorithm on each individual frame.
-However, this would fail to exploit temporal consistency and make it difficult to establish inter-frame correspondences.
-Thus a number of motion-based approaches that compute the deformation from frame to frame have been proposed.
+However, this would fail to exploit temporal consistency and would make it difficult to establish inter-frame correspondences.
+Thus, several motion-based approaches that compute the deformation from frame to frame have been proposed.